CoolDove/odin-sparrow/README.md

 - Bind functions in c language lib

 ## Doing
+- [x] Fix the problem of function calling environment.

-- [ ] Better way to pass in args while calling functions.(pre-define symbols in environment).
+- [x] Better way to pass in args while calling functions.(pre-define symbols in environment).
 Maybe another function type should be added for va_args.
 - [ ] Error logging based on Error type Object.
 - [ ] obj_destroy for Function object
 - [ ] Add AST struct.